Physical Inactivity is a leading cause of death today.

 Globally, six percent of deaths are attributed to physical inactivity.
 This follows high blood pressure (13%), tobacco use (9%) and is equal to high blood glucose (6%).

-Moreover, physical inactivity is the main cause for approximately 25% of breast and colon cancers, 27% of diabetes and 30% of ischaemic heart disease burden.
+Moreover, physical inactivity is the main cause for approximately 25% of breast and colon cancers, 27% of diabetes and 30% of ischemic heart disease burden.

 Physical activity is any bodily movement produced by the skeletal muscles that uses energy.
 This includes sports, exercise and other activities such as playing, walking, doing household chores, gardening, and dancing.
 A healthy lifestyle needs physical activity, sports is a choice.

 In the past, the role of physical activity as a life-style modulating factor has been considered as that of a tool to balance energy intake.
 Although it is important to avoid obesity, physical inactivity should be discussed in a much broader context.

 Your Muscles protect your Health

 There is accumulating epidemiological evidence that a physically active life plays an independent role in the protection against type 2 diabetes, cardiovascular diseases, cancer, dementia and even depression.
 For most of the last century, researchers sought a link between muscle contraction and humoral changes in the form of an exercise factor, which could be released from skeletal muscle during contraction and mediate some of the exercise-induced metabolic changes in other organs such as the liver and the adipose tissue.